Post

 );

-Let’s attempt the Malwy challenge from D-CTF, which involves the utilization of this technique.
+Let’s attempt the Malwy challenge from D-CTF, which utilizes this technique.

 Challenge